vmzakharov/dataframe-ec/docs/NULL_SUPPORT.md

 ## Null Support in the Expression DSL

-The expression DSL generally conforms to the three principles listed above.
+The expression DSL generally conforms to the three principles listed above, including how it treats boolean expressions (that is, `true or null` is `true`, `false and null` is `false`).

 Note that in the Java code the `null` value in the DSL is represented by the constant `Value.VOID` which is the only instance of the value type of `VoidValue`.

 ### Operators